By: Gene Walden, Senior Finance Editor December 20, 2018

 By moving the money to a Roth IRA, you would no longer be subject to the required minimum distribution rules of the 401(k), and you would be free to take your money out at your own discretion.
 In addition, if you roll over multiple 401(k)s, you may be able to have all of your retirement savings in one place.
 This may make your retirement account easier to manage and monitor progress, and if you are working with a financial representative, you may have access to professional guidance.

 The rollover option may be particularly beneficial for individuals who are already retired.
 Although you may not be eligible to make a contribution to a Roth IRA if you have no earned income, you may still be able to rollover as much money as you want from your 401(k) to your Roth IRA (paying taxes on the pretax assets you roll over).
-Keep in mind, if you are subject to minimum required distributions in the year you roll 401(k) funds over to a Roth IRA, you must take the distribution before rolling over your assets.
+Keep in mind, if you are subject to required minimum distributions in the year you roll 401(k) funds over to a Roth IRA, you must take the distribution before rolling over your assets.

 After the money is transferred to your Roth IRA, any investments within the account would typically be tax-deferred and would be withdrawn tax-free if you meet the requirements for a “qualified distribution.”
 You may also have the other benefits of a Roth IRA, such as the flexibility of a wider selection of investment options, and more control over when you withdraw your money and how you use it.